password-derivative/firefoxaddon/README.md

 Other technical permissions:
 - Alarms: It uses alarms to clean up the notification in 2 seconds.
-- ContextMenus: To add the 'Encrypt password' option
+- ContextMenus: To add the 'Encrypt password' option.
-- Storage: To store the settings of the addon locally in your browser
+- Storage: To store the settings of the addon locally in your browser.

 # Future music
 To supply stronger hashing, I might want to implement this one later on:
 - https://github.com/antelle/argon2-browser

-Current challenge is that it requires a C module.
+Current challenge is that it requires a C module to be compiled.